Total Knee Replacement (TKR)

 Benefits of Robotic Total Knee Replacement Surgery

-Minimally invasive robotic knee surgery is a technique that permits the surgeons at Louisiana Orthopaedic Specialists to customize the procedure to the patient’s anatomy.
-This will improve both the patient’s recovery and knee replacement function.
+ROSA robotic knee surgery is a technique that permits the surgeons at Louisiana Orthopaedic Specialists to customize the procedure to the patient’s anatomy.
+We have seen this procedure improve both the patient’s recovery and knee replacement function.
 It is important to understand that the decision to receive these procedures is individualized to the patient and the patient’s symptoms.
-It is important to discuss with our surgeons whether minimally invasive robotic total knee surgery is right for you.
+It is important to discuss with our surgeons whether robotic total knee surgery is right for you.

-Contact Louisiana Orthopaedic Specialists today to determine if you are a candidate for minimally invasive robotic total knee replacement surgery.
+Contact Louisiana Orthopaedic Specialists today to determine if you are a candidate for robotic total knee replacement surgery.

 Rosa-Available in Lafayette with Dr. Adam Perry, Dr. Michael Duval, Dr. James B. Kyle, Dr. Thomas Montgomery, and Dr. Peter Vizzi

 – Rosa uses flexible imaging modalities, including x-ray based imaging and imageless options, allowing surgeons and patients reduced imaging costs and convenience in preparing for surgeries.
 Preoperative planning with 2D x-ray to 3D bone modeling X-Atlas™ technology limits instrumentation in the operating room and facilitates custom plans based on a patient’s unique anatomy.

-– The ROSA robot optimizes the accuracy of a knee replacement procedure by customizing to the patient’s individual anatomy.
-This advanced technology will improve both the recovery for our patients and the function of the knee replacement.
+– The ROSA robot optimizes the accuracy of a knee replacement procedure by customizing it to the patient’s individual anatomy.
+We have seen this advanced technology improve both the recovery for our patients and the function of the knee replacement.

 Mako-Available in New Iberia with Dr. Seth Rosenzweig